TeamSpeak-Systems/ts3init_linux_netfilter_module/cookie.md

 |            RESERVERD          |
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```
-* All fields are encoded in lower encodian, unless otherwise specified.
+* All fields are encoded in big endian, unless otherwise specified.
 * `PacketId` is always `101`.
 * `ClientId` is always `0`.
 * `Type + Flags` is always `0x88`.